 Same- or next-day swap

-We haul a full container to your pad then drop an empty to keep the staging spot working without lost loading hours.
+We haul a full container and drop an empty one on the same staging pad so you never lose a loading hour.

 Step 3